 Method 5: Air Layering

 The slowest method, and the most reliable for plants that do not root easily from cuttings, especially larger woody specimens you would rather not cut down to a stump.
 It is also the right choice when you want to propagate a rubber plant or fiddle leaf fig without removing material and risking the whole plant.
+For the full ficus-specific walkthrough, the fiddle leaf fig pruning guide covers when air layering makes more sense than a straight top cut.

 Works well for: rubber plant, fiddle leaf fig, dracaena, large monstera stems.